madslundt/NetCoreMediatrSample/README.md

-The project has been developed using .NET 7 and C# 9, demonstrating a fusion of monolithic architecture principles with microservices methodologies.
+The project has been developed using .NET 7, demonstrating a fusion of monolithic architecture principles with microservices methodologies.
 It follows a structured approach, segmenting the project into distinct domains to achieve a well-organized and scalable system.

 The example undertaking comprises of both users and their corresponding tasks.
 A user is described by an id, a status, as well as their first and last name.